 - ½ teaspoon kosher salt

 - ½ teaspoon freshly ground black pepper

 - 1/3 cup grated Pecorino Romano cheese, lightly packed

 - In the bowl of a food processor, combine the lemon juice, mustard, garlic, anchovy, egg yolk, salt and pepper.
 Pulse until combined.
 With the processor running, add the olive oil in a slow stream.
 Add the Pecorino, and pulse until just combined.
-Refrigerate in a sealed container until ready to use. *If not using the egg yolk, substitute 1 1/2 tbs mayonnaise or whole-milk Greek yogurt
+Refrigerate in a sealed container until ready to use. *If you are not using the egg yolk, substitute 1 1/2 tablespoons mayonnaise or full fat Greek yogurt.